Nerve agent: G-series

 Chemical form of the nerve agent Tabun, the first ever synthesized.

 The G series of nerve agents.

 The G-series is thus named because German scientists first synthesized them.
 G series agents are known as non-persistent, meaning that they evaporate shortly after release, and do not remain active in the dispersal area for very long.
 All of the compounds in this class were discovered and synthesized during or prior to World War II, by scientists working at IG Farben - a company which played an instrumental role in The Holocaust.

 This series is the first and oldest family of nerve agents.
 The first nerve agent ever synthesized was GA (Tabun) in 1936.
 GB (Sarin) was discovered next in 1939, followed by GD (Soman) in 1944, and finally GF (Cyclosarin) in 1949.
 GB was the only G agent that was fielded by the US as a munition, in rockets, aerial bombs, and artillery shells.

 G agents are characterized by being almost industrially insoluble, as they are difficult to produce on a large scale at the same time in high purity and stability.
-The most problematic component is DF and the fluoride ion, with the United States being the only country capable of producing this precursor on a large scale and in a pure and stabilized form.
+The most problematic component is DF (Methylphosphonyl difluoride) and the fluoride ion, with the United States being the only country capable of producing this precursor on a large scale and in a pure and stabilized form.
 Another component, which has fallen into disuse, is dimethylphosphoramido dicyanidate, which is equally problematic.

 Replacing the fluorine in methylphosphonofluoridates causes a sharp drop in toxicity, as does dimethylphosphoramidocyanidates.
 The stabilization of these compounds was focused on finding leaving groups that would replace the fluorine and cyanide ions - with the exception of phosphocholine-derived V agents -, this led to the development of some V agents, when the output group was bulky.